-I am currently a post-doctoral research fellow at the University of Salford, working on a research project in neonatal skin care (Midwifery).
+I am a user researcher in civil service, having recently left my post at the University of Salford where I was a post-doctoral research fellow.
 I am also an Associate Lecturer at The Open University, lecturing on the level 3 module entitled ‘Interaction Design and User Experience’.
 I completed my PhD in the area of digital health in June 2017 from the University of Warwick, where I was a doctoral researcher in Experiential Engineering, part of the EPSRC funded Participation in Healthcare Environment Engineering (PHEE) programme (my publications from my PhD can be found here).

 I have worked as a postgraduate mentor at the University of Warwick,